kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/0_mql.md

 Nevertheless, SHEBANQ falls short for those researchers that want to perform statistical analysis on the data.
 These researchers need to preprocess the data in ways that an application author cannot anticipate.

-The good news is that existence of the other tool, [Text-Fabric](https://github.com/ETCBC/text-fabric/wiki).
+The good news is the existence of the other tool, [Text-Fabric](https://github.com/ETCBC/text-fabric/wiki).
 This is an **offline** tool based on exactly the same data that powers SHEBANQ.
 The programming researcher can use Text-Fabric as a preprocessing tool for transforming the complex ETCBC data into the formats that are suitable to